Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/10-hashing.md

 mod that by the size of the underlying arr, then we get for example 1 which is the index of the arr that at that index, we have a key-value pair of `Alice: NYC`.

 But there are a few problems.
-Like the collision problem which happens with all the hashing algos.
-It's sth you can't entirely avoid.
+Like **the collision problem which happens with all the hashing algos.** It's sth you can't entirely avoid.
 There are ways that we can use to **1-minimize collisions and 2-workaround them**.
 But we can't entirely get rid of them.
 Hashing collisions always happen.

-**Collision:** The index of the underlying arr that we wanna insert sth is already taken.
+**Collision:** The index of the underlying arr that we wanna insert sth, is already taken.

 First let's see how we can minimize collisions?